lohani2280/mdanalysis/Topology-attribute-handling.md

 I'm not sure how an Atom id is different from an Atom index?
 I understand that **some** systems may number irregularly, but this isn't necessary everywhere.

 Maybe it's just my background, but I'd like things to work with coarse-grained systems just as well, so things like element, resnum and other atomistic based things aren't mandatory there.

+## @mnmelo
+My rationale was to have a few attributes with VIP status, like mass, charge, and element, which we can expect in a format-independent manner.
+These are either guessed or left missing if guessing fails.
+Bond guessing also follows this.

+VIP attributes could also be made to be always present as an object, even if guessing fails.
+This way `u.atoms.masses` is always a present TopologyAttr, albeit one that can raise a `MissingTopologyAttributeError` on access if it couldn't be obtained from the topology nor guessed.

+Most other attributes can either be safely set to defaults, or, for the more format-specific ones, left missing.

+I was under the impression that atom names are central to our machinery.
+I'm happy to demote them to **2.**